AxayRam/Linker_Script/README.md

 # 🔗 Linker Script Project
 ## Understanding Linker Script, Memory Layout & Build Process in C

-This repository is created to understand the **linker stage**, **linker scripts (`.ld`)**, and **memory layout control** in C programs.
+This repository focuses on understanding the **linker stage**, **linker scripts (`.ld`)**, and **memory layout control** in C programs.
-It demonstrates how source files, object files, Makefile, and a custom linker script work together to generate the final executable.
+It demonstrates how source files, object files, a Makefile, and a custom linker script work together to generate the final executable.

 This project is especially useful for **embedded systems**, **firmware development**, and **low-level system programming**.